Jackie Forster: Activism and legacy

-In the 1960s Forster joined the Minorities Research Group and wrote for its journal Arena Three.
+In the 1960s, Forster joined the Minorities Research Group and wrote for its journal Arena Three.
 She would also regularly promote the magazine in the Gateways club.

-Later on, she came out publicly in 1969 when she joined the Campaign for Homosexual Equality (CHE) and went to serve on its executive committee.
+Later on, she came out publicly in 1969 when she joined the Campaign for Homosexual Equality (CHE), and went to serve on its executive committee.
 She was in the first Gay Pride march in the UK in August 1971.

-In 1972 Forster was one of the founders of Sappho, which was a social group and one of the UK's longest-running lesbian publications (Sappho magazine was published from 1972 to 1981, although the group continued to meet regularly for many more years).
-The Sappho group members used to meet in the Chepstow pub in Notting Hill and had speakers such as Maureen Duffy and Anna Raeburn.
+In 1972, Forster was one of the founders of Sappho, which was a social group and one of the UK's longest-running lesbian publications (Sappho magazine was published from 1972 to 1981, although the group continued to meet regularly for many more years).
+The Sappho group members used to meet in the Chepstow pub in Notting Hill, and had speakers such as Maureen Duffy and Anna Raeburn.

-After Sappho, Forster became a member of Greater London Council's Women's Committee.
+After Sappho, Forster became a member of the Greater London Council's Women's Committee.

-From 1992 until her death in 1998 Forster was an active member of the Lesbian Archive and Information Centre management Committee (now part of the Glasgow Women's Library).
-In 1997 a BBC film crew came to the archive to film her for a programme about her life which was to be part of The Day That Changed My Life series.
+From 1992 until her death in 1998, Forster was an active member of the Lesbian Archive and Information Centre management Committee (now part of the Glasgow Women's Library).
+In 1997, a BBC film crew came to the archive to film her for a programme about her life, which was to be part of The Day That Changed My Life series.
 Her work has made a huge impact on shaping the archive.

 On 6 November 2017, Google Doodle commemorated her 91st birthday.
+On 26 February 2025, a rainbow plaque was unveiled at her former London home in Warwick Avenue.